-Size does matter ... and so does weight, safety, power, and performance.
-These are all variables considered by Universal Avionics Systems in its design and manufacturing of aircraft systems.
+Universal Avionics Systems is a global designer and manufacturer of communications devices and electronic components that are found in aircraft systems.
 Universal Avionics' products, used worldwide on helicopters, corporate turbine aircraft, and large commercial airliners, include cabin information and entertainment systems, cockpit instrument displays and voice recorders, radio control units, cockpit-to-ground communications data links, flight management systems, navigation position sensors, satellite communications, and terrain awareness and warning systems.
 The company also offers technical support, customer training, rental equipment, and repairs.

 The company makes advanced avionics systems for business jets, turboprop aircraft, transport aircraft, helicopters, regional and commercial airliners.
 Universal Avionics Systems functions through four divisions.
 The Manufacturing division and main office are in Tucson, Arizona.
 The two Engineering divisions (located in Duluth, Georgia and Redmond Washington), provide cockpit display development, and offers a complete line of flat panel integrated displays for OEM and retrofit applications.